 GeneCards Summary for COX6A2 Gene

 COX6A2 (Cytochrome C Oxidase Subunit 6A2) is a Protein Coding gene.
-Among its related pathways are Metabolism and AMPK Enzyme Complex Pathway.
+Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX6A1.

 UniProtKB/Swiss-Prot for COX6A2 Gene